verygood-ops/verygood.ossec-server/README.md

 Role Name
 =========

-This roles setup a OSSEC Server
+This roles setup a OSSEC-wazuh server

 Requirements
 ------------